-- C. Restraints may be indicated for patients who meet the following criteria: - 1.
-A patient who is significantly impaired (e.g. intoxication, medical illness, injury, psychiatric condition, etc) and lacks decision-making capacity regarding his or her own care. - 2.
-A patient who exhibits violent, combative or uncooperative behavior who does not respond to verbal de-escalation. - 3.
+- B. Consider pharmacological sedation for agitated patients that require transport and are behaving in a manner that poses a threat to him/herself or others.
+See Agitated/Combative Patient Protocol - C. Restraints may be indicated for patients who meet the following criteria: - 1.
+A patient who is significantly impaired (e.g., intoxication, medical illness, injury, psychiatric condition, etc.) and lacks decision-making capacity regarding his or her own care. - 2.
+A patient who exhibits violent, combative, or uncooperative behavior who does not respond to verbal de-escalation. - 3.
 A patient who is suicidal and considered to be a risk for behavior dangerous to his or herself or to healthcare providers. - 4.
-A patient who is on a mental health hold.
+A patient who is on a mental health hold if there is a concern for elopement.